-Medical professionals use medical devices every day to help treat or diagnose patients’ disorders.
-Sometimes, though, they malfunction, break, or harm the patient they are used on.
-If this happened to you, you understand how potentially devastating a defective medical device can be, especially if it is a life-saving or life-sustaining product.
-A seasoned medical devices attorney will be able to work with you on your case to get you the proper compensation you deserve.
+Advances in medical technology have improved the lives of millions.
+Many medical professionals rely on novel devices to make their work possible.
+Sometimes, though, these devices malfunction, break, or harm the patient they are used on.
+Even life-saving or life-sustaining equipment can potentially cause devastating injuries.
+A seasoned medical devices attorney will be able to work with you on your case to get you the proper compensation you are entitled to.
 Contact our medical device malfunction attorney at Malloy Law Offices, LLC today for your free consultation regarding your case.

 Generally, a medical device is defined as an instrument that is used to either diagnose or treat a medical condition.
-They can extend to anything from surgical instruments to joint replacements, pacemakers, pacemakers and atrial defibrillators, vaginal mesh and bladder slings, hernia mesh, and IVC filters, among others, even tongue depressors.
+They can extend to anything from semi-permanent implants to tongue depressors.
 Medical devices, like drugs, are categorized one of three ways.
 These categories are as follows:

 Generally, medical device cases are subject to strict liability.
 Strict liability is where the plaintiff needs to demonstrate that the product was clearly defective and that it had been put on the market regardless of its effectiveness or lack of it.
-This is generally more easy to prove than negligence, which is where the plaintiff claims that any party within the manufacturing process did not fulfill their legal duty to protect their customers.
 The plaintiff must also demonstrate that the manufacturers failed to use a reasonable standard of care during or after the manufacturing and sale process.
 As with other product liability cases, there is a three-year Statute of Limitations.

 Mass torts, or class-action suits, are incredibly complex.
-Any one person attempting to lay out their case would be hopelessly overwhelmed with the intricacies of Personal Injury law, especially when it comes to malfunctioning medical devices that are supposed to be saving lives, not harming them.
-Retaining the services of a highly skilled medical device lawyer will greatly help in taking the strain of litigation off your shoulders.
+Any one person attempting to lay out their case would be overwhelmed with the intricacies of personal Injury law.
+Retaining the services of a medical device lawyer will help take the strain of litigation off your shoulders.
 They will handle every aspect of your case, this way you can focus on your recovery.
-Contact our attorneys today for your free consultation about your medical device product liability case.